Guide to Master of Laws (LL.M.) Programs

 This list of online LL.M. programs was last retrieved in November 2021.

-Not all of the people who obtain a law degree go on to become practicing lawyers.
-Often, understanding law concepts can be a useful skill to have in a variety of industries that require legal advice and trained professionals.
-Some non-lawyer jobs include a consultant, marketing executive, financial advisor, or law professor.
+Understanding legal concepts can be a useful skill in a variety of industries that may require legal advice and trained legal professionals.
+Some non-lawyer jobs that can benefit from a law degree include consultant, marketing executive, financial advisor, and law professor.